 - Profile of the speakers

-- Relevance of the content/speakers and gender balance within the panel!
+- Relevance of the content/speakers (max six); gender balance, diversity (including youth representation when appropriate) within the panel

 DEADLINE AND NEXT STEPS

-The deadline for applications is at 23.59 CET on 28 JANUARY 2019.
+The deadline for applications is at 23.59 CET on 27 JANUARY 2020.
 Please note that late submissions will not be accepted.
-You will be informed of the results in March 2018.
-Apply now!
+You will be informed of the results at the end of February 2020.

 HOW TO CONTACT THE EUSEW SECRETARIAT?